jundalisay/spblist/content/en/research/whittaker/aether/chapter-09d.md

 Its magnitude will depend on the rate at which spirality is being lost by the original spiral, and can be taken such that its square is equal to the mean energy of this new motion.
 The vectors E and H will then represent the electric and magnetic vectors; the vortex spirals representing tubes of electric force.

-FitzGerald's spirality is essentially similar to the laminar motion investigated by Lord Kelvin, since it involves a flow in the direction of the axis of the spiral, and such a flow cannot take place along the direction of a vortex filament without a spiral deformation of a filament.
+FitzGerald's spirality is essentially similar to the laminar motion investigated by Lord Kelvin.
+- It involves a flow in the direction of the axis of the spiral, and such a flow cannot take place along the direction of a vortex filament without a spiral deformation of a filament.

 Other vortex analogues have been devised for electrostatical systems.

-Ono such, which was described in 1888 by W. M. Hicks,[61] depends on the circumstance that if two bodies in contact in an infinite fluid are separated from each other, and if there be a vortex filament which terminates on the bodies, there will be formed at the point where they separate a hollow vortex filament[62] stretching from one to the other, with rotation equal and opposite to that of the original filament.
+On such, which was described in 1888 by W. M. Hicks,[61] depends on the circumstance that if two bodies in contact in an infinite fluid are separated from each other, and if there be a vortex filament which terminates on the bodies, there will be formed at the point where they separate a hollow vortex filament[62] stretching from one to the other, with rotation equal and opposite to that of the original filament.

 As the bodies are moved apart, the hollow vortex may, through failure of stability, dissociate into a number of smaller ones; and if the resulting number be very large, they will ultimately take up a position of stable equilibrium.
 The two sets of filaments—the original filaments and their hollow companions—will be intermingled, and each will distribute itself according to the same law as the lines of force between the two bodies which are equally and oppositely electrified.